 What if I have a complaint about how things were handled?

-If you have concerns about how accommodations have been implemented or because they were denied, talk with the DSC as soon as possible.
+If you have concerns about accessibility or how accommodations have been implemented or because they were denied, talk with the DSC as soon as possible.

-If you are uncomfortable with that, you can follow the Clarke University Complaint Process, which lists university contacts as well as pertinent outside agencies.
+If you are uncomfortable with that, you can make an informal report using the Speak Out form or follow the Clarke University Complaint Process, which lists university contacts as well as pertinent outside agencies.